European Jewish Parliament: European Jewish Union

 The EJU hoped to establish a European Jewish Parliament, comprising 120 members modeled on the Israeli Knesset.
 This group would then represent the concerns of the Jewish community to the European Union.

-The European Jewish Parliament was inaugurated on February, 16th 2012.
+The European Jewish Parliament was inaugurated on February 16, 2012.

-The first EJP annual general assembly was held in Brussels on May 15 and 16 2012.
+The first EJP annual general assembly was held in Brussels on 15-16 May 2012.

 EJP logo

 The European Jewish Parliament logo is modeled on the flag of Europe's crown of 12 golden stars with 5 rays on a blue background.

-Instead the EJP logo uses a crown of 11 golden stars with a 12th star being a white Star of David, stylized as on the flag of Israel, on a blue background.
+Instead, the EJP logo uses a crown of 11 golden stars with a 12th star being a white Star of David, stylized as on the flag of Israel, on a blue background.